guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 <br/>

 By default experiments are run in Windows 10, with the exception of Marian executed natively in Ubuntu 20.04 on the same hardware.
 All experiments are repeated at least 10 iterations and the mean is reported.
 In all benchmarks, a warm-up run is executed (loading model in the GPU buffer and running a forward pass) as the first GPU buffer allocation can be significantly slower.
+The source code for all benchmarks is available in the references [[18]](#benchmark-files) section.

 ### Translation